 Skip to content

-Assets & Artifacts 💎
+Assets & Artifacts πŸ’Ž

 In flowyml, data lineage and artifact tracking are first-class features.
 Every piece of data flowing through your pipeline is tracked, versioned, and queryable.

-[!NOTE] What you'll learn: How to work with typed assets (Datasets, Models, Metrics) and track complete data lineage
+How to work with typed assets (Datasets, Models, Metrics) and track complete data lineage.
+Reproducibility requires lineage β€” flowyml tracks not just what models you trained, but what data created them.

-Why Assets Matter
+Why Assets Matter πŸ›‘οΈ

-Without structured assets, teams face: - "Which data trained this model?" — Unknown, guesswork - "Can we reproduce this result?" — Maybe, if you kept notes - "Where did this artifact come from?" — Lost in the pipeline - "What changed between runs?" — Manual diffing, error-prone
+Without structured assets, teams face: - "Which data trained this model?" β€” Unknown, guesswork - "Can we reproduce this result?" β€” Maybe, if you kept notes - "Where did this artifact come from?" β€” Lost in the pipeline - "What changed between runs?" β€” Manual diffing, error-prone

 With flowyml assets, you get: - Automatic lineage tracking: Every asset knows its parents - Version control for data: Not just code, but datasets and models - Audit trails: Full provenance from raw data to predictions - Reproducibility: Re-create any result on demand

-[!IMPORTANT] For regulated industries (finance, healthcare, legal): Asset lineage isn't optional. flowyml provides audit-ready traceability out of the box.
+In finance, healthcare, and legal β€” asset lineage isn't optional. flowyml provides audit-ready traceability out of the box.

-The Asset Hierarchy 🏛️
+The Asset Hierarchy πŸ›οΈ

 flowyml provides specialized classes for different ML artifact types: